 Video Cloud is offered in two product lines.
 The first product line is comprised of our premium product editions.
 All premium editions include functionality to publish and distribute video to Internet-connected devices, with higher levels of premium editions providing additional features and functionality.
 Customer arrangements are typically one-year contracts, which include a subscription to Video Cloud, basic support and a pre-determined amount of video streams, bandwidth, transcoding and storage.
 We also offer gold, platinum and platinum plus support to our premium customers for an additional fee.
 The pricing for our premium editions is based on the value of our software, as well as the number of users, accounts and usage, which is comprised of video streams, bandwidth, transcoding and storage.
 Should a customer's usage exceed the contractual entitlements, the contract will provide the rate at which the customer must pay for actual usage above the contractual entitlements.
 The second product line is comprised of our volume product edition.
 Our volume editions target small and medium-sized businesses, or SMBs.
 The volume editions provide customers with the same basic functionality that is offered in our premium product editions but have been designed for customers who have lower usage requirements and do not typically require advanced features and functionality.
-We discontinue to decrease.
+We discontinued the lower level pricing options for the Express edition of our volume offering and expect the total number of customers using the Express edition to continue to decrease.
 Customers who purchase the volume editions generally enter into month-to-month agreements.
 Volume customers are generally billed on a monthly basis and pay via a credit card.

 Virtual Events Experience, Brightcove Live and Brightcove Player are offered to customers on a subscription basis.
-Customer arrangements are typically one-year contracts, which include a subscription to Virtual Events Experience, Brightcove Live or the Brightcove Player, basic support and a pre-determined amount of video streams, bandwidth, transcoding, and storage and only video streams for Brightcove Player.
+Customer arrangements are typically one-year contracts, which include a subscription to Virtual Events Experience, Brightcove Live or the Brightcove Player, basic support and a predetermined amount of video streams, bandwidth, transcoding, and storage and only video streams for Brightcove Player.
 We also offer gold, platinum, and platinum plus support to our Virtual Events Experience, Brightcove Live and Brightcove Player customers for an additional fee.
 The pricing for these products is based on the value of our software, as well as, the number of users, accounts and usage.
 Should a customer's usage exceed the contractual entitlements, the contract will provide the rate at which the customer must pay for actual usage above the contractual entitlements.